- What if a person is self-employed and has no insurance? How is that handled on the tax return and what are the consequences?

 If a person is self-employed and can afford to purchase a health insurance but doesn't, he or she will be subject to a penalty for each month without insurance.
 However, the individual could appeal the imposition of the penalty to the Health Connector if a hardship prevented him or her from purchasing insurance.

-For purposes of the new law, the only employer reporting requirement to the Department of Revenue relates to the Form MA 1099-HC.
+For purposes of the state health reform law, the only employer reporting requirement to the Department of Revenue relates to the Form MA 1099-HC.
 In Massachusetts, most insurance carriers will issue this form on behalf of employers; however, you should verify this with your particular carrier.
 Carriers will then send a report to DOR listing all Form MA 1099-HCs they issued.
 If an employer is issuing the Form MA 1099-HC to employees, a report will need to be filed with DOR.
-For information on this requirement, please see the Instructions for Electronic Filing Form 1099-HC .
+For information on this requirement, please see the Instructions for Electronic Filing Form 1099-HC.

 The Form MA 1099-HC is available on the DOR website.